QROPS Changes Budget 2017

 The charge will apply if for example a resident of Thailand transfers his or her UK pension to a QROPS not based in Thailand but for example in New Zealand or Malta.
 In such a case a tax charge of 25% will apply.
 The tax charge will be deducted by the UK scheme before the transfer is made.
 This will only count for pension transfer requests made on or after March 9 2017.

-These changes and the likelihood that more changes and restriction will be imposed in the near future mean that it is now more than ever highly advisable to get a professional pension review by a qualified and regulated pension specialist, before it is too late.
+These changes and the possibility that more changes and restriction will be imposed in the near future mean that it is now more than ever highly advisable to get a professional pension review by a qualified and regulated pension specialist.

 We can assist you with a FREE, no obligation pension review.
 Simply complete the contact form on this page and a qualified and regulated pension specialist will contact you to discuss your options: